 - Sexually explicit or suggestive remarks about a person’s physical attributes, clothing or behavior;

 - Leering at or ogling a person’s body;

 - Pressure exerted for sexual activity or for a relationship that takes on a sexual or romantic coloring, which exceeds the limits of a healthy adult-student or student-student friendship;

 - Physical assault, or any coerced sexual relations.

 - Complying with this Policy, where applicable;

-- Ensuring that (s)he does not bully or harass another person on school grounds or in a school-related activity;
+- Ensuring that they do not bully or harass another person on school grounds or in a school-related activity;

-- Ensuring that (s)he does not retaliate against any other person for reporting or filing a complaint, for aiding or encouraging the filing of a report or complaint, or for cooperating in an investigation of bullying or harassment; and
+- Ensuring that they do not retaliate against any other person for reporting or filing a complaint, for aiding or encouraging the filing of a report or complaint, or for cooperating in an investigation of bullying or harassment; and

 - Cooperating in the investigation of reports or complaints.

 Each School Employee, Independent Contractor, and School Volunteer is ALSO Responsible for: